 Packaging can affect your sales in a big way.
 Ribbon is cheap if you buy in bulk from a haberdashery store, and can neaten up any edges around your cakes.
 If you’re selling jams it’s worth getting some fancy labels printed, or spending some time decorating your own.
 You could experiment with themed packaging around holidays like Easter and Christmas, and for days like Valentine’s Day and Hallowe’en.

 Whatever you use to package your products, it’s important to remember that you’re dealing with food.
 This means that you are limited to certain types of packaging depending on what food you’re selling.
 It’s mainly the use of adhesives which is restricted but again – you’ll need to contact your local council for more information.

-A simple way to get some repeat business is to get some business cards printed off.
 If you’re making cakes, you could then advertise the fact that you bake to order for parties and events (if your kitchen can take the strain!)

 Pop into local cafés and coffee shops (not the chain outlets), hand them your card and make your services known – maybe even provide them with a few samples.